nios-students/docs/wiki/FAQ'S.md

 The following info should be written Your name, Enrollment number, Subject name & sebject code, Medium of study (not required for language subjects), AI name and AI code

+# PCP and study centre related FAQs

+# Which PCP is important?
+(Only for Stream 1)

+Ans: The first PCP in December-November (block 1) June- July (block 2) doesn't carry any marks.
+FA PCP Carries **50% weightage of Practicals** [Read More...](https://nios-students.pages.dev/wiki/Exams-Assignments#pcp-personal-contact-programme)

 # Public examination FAQS